ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 A method is marked with the `@Override` annotation whenever it is legal.
 This includes a class method overriding a superclass method, a class method implementing an interface method, and an interface method respecifying a superinterface method.

 ## Typescript

+### Auto-Lint
+You can use ESLint to automatically fix your linting issues.
+Use the following command:
+`npm run-script lint:fix`

 ### Typedefinitions
 In Typescript, we use typedefinitions as precise as possible and.
 Every every parameter of a function and every non-constant variable must have a typedefinition.